JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

  0.7071067811865476
 ```

-In Julia, it is possible to use this syntax for any function to apply it to each element of the given array (or any other iterable object).
-It is handy since it allows us to write simple functions that accept, for example, only numbers as arguments, and then we can easily apply them to whole arrays
+It is possible to use this syntax for any function to apply it to each element of iterable inputs.
+This allows us to write simple functions which accept, for example, only numbers as arguments, and then we can easily apply them to arrays.

 ```jldoctest dot; output = false
 plus(x::Real, y::Real) = x + y